 It has asked net overseer Icann to work out how to shift control from the US government to an alternative body.

-It said it wants the successor controlling body to be made up of both private companies and government representatives.'Critical' time
+It said it wants the successor controlling body to be made up of both private companies and government representatives.

 The way the internet came about meant the US retained ultimate control over how the network was operated.
 The process of stepping back from that began in 1998 with the creation of Icann (the Internet Corporation for Assigned Names and Numbers).